 The center uses a multidisciplinary approach, meshing health with environmental sciences and engineering to address binational contamination problems.

-Throughout their four years of pharmacy school, students at the college participate in a wide range of health education events, disease screenings, charity events and community service activities.
+Throughout their years of pharmacy school, students at the college participate in a wide range of health education events, disease screenings, charity events and community service activities.
 Each year they provide free services to thousands of Arizonans.
 In many cases, the projects and events are sponsored by one of the student organizations at the College of Pharmacy.
 Other times, students take part in large events or projects - the Susan G. Koman Race for the Cure or Ronald McDonald House, for example - sponsored by national organizations.
 For more information about working with students, call our Student Services office at 520-626-1427 or explore the pages which describe the local chapters of the professional, leadership and honorary organizations for pharmacy students.